 The regulating authority of the Trade Competition Act is the Trade Competition Commission.
 This entity is responsible for issuing regulations on merger control rules and finalizing decisions concerning pre-merger filing as well as post-merger notifications.
 Furthermore, this authority also imposes sanctions and fines.

 The Trade Competition Commission must approve a merger before the transaction can be completed.
-The Commission must finalize the approval within ninety days from the time of submission, with a grace period of fifteen days.
+The Commission must finalize the approval within 90 days from the time of submission, with a grace period of fifteen days.

 The submission of the post-merger notification must be finalized within a week after the completion of the transaction.